-Introducing Honorary Consul to South Korea Robert E. Mansfield22-May-2019
+Introducing Honorary Consul of South Korea Robert E. Mansfield22-May-2019

 SALT LAKE CITY - Introducing Robert E. Mansfield, the Honorary Consul to South Korea.